i-MSCP/plugins/incubator/PhpSwitcher/README.md

 	# /opt/php-fcgid/5.3/bin/php-cgi -v

-which should give the following result:
+which should give a result such as:

 	PHP 5.3.28 (cgi-fcgi) (built: Feb 20 2014 18:02:14)
 	Copyright (c) 1997-2013 The PHP Group
 	Zend Engine v2.3.0, Copyright (c) 1998-2013 Zend Technologies

-### Registration through PhpSwitcher
+#### Registration through PhpSwitcher

 1. **Login into the panel as administrator and go to the PhpSwitcher interface (settings section)**
 2. **Create a new PHP version with the following parameters:**